floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/handle-info-user-initiated.md

 sidebar_position: 7
 ---

-# User Initiated Event with `handleInfo`
+# User-Initiated Event with `handleInfo`

-Search is a common use case where a user initiated event might be handled by `handleInfo`.
+Search is a common use case where a user-initiated event might be handled by `handleInfo`.

 ## Example Search LiveView